ViacomCBS’s SpongeBob WebAR filter helps build interest around The SpongeBob Movie: Sponge on the Run

 - Ross Archer-Haynes, Senior Director, Retail Marketing, ViacomCBS

-The SpongeBob campaign was part of a national program featured on over 22 million products, which drove double digit increase in sales and helped drive 181,000 entries to a weekly sweepstakes.
+The SpongeBob campaign was part of a national program featured on over 22 million products, which drove a 29% lift in sales and helped drive 181,000 entries to a weekly sweepstakes.

 The AR element had tremendous success, reaching an incredible 15,797 monthly active users (MAUs) at its peak, a rare feat for a WebAR experience.